-• Program and Technical Support Contract - A team led by ICF International, who led Phase 1 of the Pilot, provides overall program management support and support to various systems engineering tasks and lead the performance management, evaluation, and outreach activities.
-Program and Technical Support services in addition to ICF includes:

-- University of Wyoming (UoW, directly contracted with WYDOT, technical scope of work overseen by ICF)3 - supports the performance management and evaluation of the CV Pilot system in Phase 2 and Phase 3. - McFarland Management (directly contracted with WYDOT, technical scope of work overseen by ICF) - coordinates all performance management and evaluation activity for the pilot. - Vital Assurance (sub-contractor to ICF) a group of consultants that includes Dr. Denny Stephens, a national expert in development, field deployment, testing and demonstration of connected vehicle technology in commercial vehicles and automobiles.
-Dr. Stephens supports the definition of the system architecture, system design and testing approaches for the Phase 2 pilot. - Systems Development and Integration Lead -Led by the systems integration lead, Trihydro staff is responsible for system design, application development, testing during Phase 2 and monitoring of systems operations in Phase 3.
-Trihydro includes one additional firm: - National Center for Atmospheric Research (NCAR) responsible for the development of the weather-related application portions for the CV Pilot, including integrating the Pikalert System with the overall CV Pilot. - Human Use and Training Lead WYDOT contracted directly with the UoW to support human use approvals and trainings.
+- Program and Technical Support Contract A team led by ICF International, who led Phase 1 of the Pilot, provides overall program management support and support to various systems engineering tasks and lead the performance management, evaluation, and outreach activities.
+Program and Technical Support services in addition to ICF includes: - University of Wyoming (UoW, directly contracted with WYDOT, technical scope of work overseen by ICF)3 - supports the performance management and evaluation of the CV Pilot system in Phase 2 and Phase 3. - McFarland Management (directly contracted with WYDOT, technical scope of work overseen by ICF) - coordinates all performance management and evaluation activity for the pilot Phase 2. - Vital Assurance (sub-contractor to ICF) a group of consultants that includes Dr. Denny Stephens, a national expert in development, field deployment, testing and demonstration of connected vehicle technology in commercial vehicles and automobiles.
+Dr. Stephens supports the definition of the system architecture, system design and testing approaches for the Phase 2 pilot. - Systems Development and Integration Lead - Led by the systems integration lead, Trihydro and Neaera staff is responsible for system design, application development, testing during Phase 2 and monitoring of systems operations in Phase 3 and Phase 4.
+Trihydro includes one additional firm: - National Center for Atmospheric Research (NCAR) responsible for the development of the weather-related application portions for the CV Pilot, including integrating the Pikalert System with the overall CV Pilot for Phase 2 and Phase 3. - Human Use and Training Lead WYDOT contracted directly with the UoW to support human use approvals and training.
 While UoW is a subcontractor to WYDOT (Lead Agency) who will supervise their work, UoW serves as the oversight agency of all Human Use activities (the Institutional Review Board (IRB) of record).
-This contract includes amendments to the IRB but also support to the testing and training of CV Pilot elements using the university truck and car simulators.
+This contract includes amendments to the IRB but also support to the testing and training of CV Pilot elements using the university truck and car simulators for Phase 2 and Phase 3.